JJWallis/sunnyside-agency/README.md

 })
 ```

-In order to toggle the visibility and behaviour of the mobile navigation, I decided to create a Javascript media query equivalent by running a function that retrieved the viewports inner width whenever the desired event (on resize and click) was fired.
-This isn't particularly an efficient method to use for future projects, regardless of whether a significant number of users don't resize their browser when visiting a site.
+In order to toggle the visibility and behaviour of the mobile navigation, I decided to create a JavaScript media query equivalent, by running a function that retrieved the viewports inner width whenever the desired event (on resize and click) was fired.
+I am aware this isn't particularly an efficient method to use for future projects, regardless of whether a significant number of users don't resize their browser when visiting a site.

 ```css
 main {